The Current Object

 Example - Validated Input

-Let us introduce a member function to our Student class called read() that:
+Let us introduce a member function to our Student class called read()

-• Extracts data from standard input
+- Extracts data from standard input

-• Stores that data in a temporary Student object
+- Stores that data in a temporary

-• Copies the temporary object to the current object only if the temporary object is not empty
+object - Copies the temporary object to the current object only if the temporary object is not empty

-• Leaves the current object unchanged if the temporary object is empty
+- Leaves the current object unchanged if the temporary object is empty

 To avoid duplicating validation logic, we:

-• Let the internal logic determine whether to accept the data or place the object in a safe empty state
+object passing the input data to the three-argument constructor - Let the internal logic determine whether to accept the data or place the object in a safe empty state

-• Assgin the local object to the current object if the temporary object accepted the data
+- Assgin the local object to the current object if the temporary object accepted the data

 void Student::read() {